VR gives Huge savings for energy and industry

 CEO Ove Ryland in Smartcube Solutions explains how Virtual Reality (VR) gives huge savings through improved project management within the energy sector, industry and manufacturing.

-- Vrex lets you work remotely inside your project surrounded by your data in a 1:1 scale
+- Work remotely inside your project surrounded by your data in a 1:1 scale

 - Walk around, talk to each other, point and discuss BCF-issues